 There are two different types of Remote Support: Attended and Unattended Support.
 If another user is present at the remote end that receives support and has to actually accept the incoming Remote Support session on their device, we speak of Attended Support (or from the perspective of the support staff: Attended Access).

-If the remote end is unsupervised without another user having to be present to accept the incoming Remote Support session, as it can be the case with servers or IoT devices for example, we speak of Unattended Support or Unattended Access.
+If the remote end is unsupervised without another user having to be present to accept the incoming Remote Support session, as can be the case with servers or IoT devices, for example, we speak of Unattended Support or Unattended Access.

 The tool used for providing Remote Support is called Remote Desktop Software (sometimes used interchangeably with Remote Support Software).
 It simulates the screen of the remote device on the user’s own display and allows the person providing support to: